PGCE with QTS Primary Early Years (3-7)

 As a trainee teacher, you will be joining a modern and well-regarded course to train to teach across the 11-16 age range and gain Qualified Teacher Status (QTS).

 - An undergraduate degree, or a recognised equivalent qualification.
 This is typically 2:2 or higher but we will look at all applications against the demands of the course.

-- GCSE grade C/4 in English Language, Mathematics and Science, or equivalent.
+- GCSE grade C/4 in English, Mathematics and Science, or equivalent.
 We do not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as alternatives to GCSEs.